You can assign a Simple Assessment in two ways:

 Randomize Questions: presents the assessment questions in a different order for the assigned students.

-Lockdown Browser: while taking an assessment, students will not be able to navigate out of Otus until the student exits the assessment or submits it for grading.
+Lockdown Browser: while taking an assessment, students will not be able to navigate out of Otus until they complete the assessment and submit it for grading.
 It eliminates the ability to use external websites while taking an assessment.
 Note - The student must have the Respondus lockdown browser installed on their device in order to utilize this feature.

-Time Limit: how many minutes students have to complete an assessment.
+Time Limit: this setting determines how many minutes students have to complete an assessment.

 Allow Multiple Attempts: when students are given the ability to attempt the same assessment multiple times.